Questprobe featuring Spider-Man

-Questprobe: Featuring Spider-Man is the second video game in the Questprobe series.
+Questprobe: Featuring Spider-Man is graphic adventure game and the second video game in the Questprobe series.
+It was published by Adventure International in December 1984 for home computers.

 Gameplay

 The player takes the role of Spider-Man, with powers including super strength and the ability to climb walls.
 Unlike previous releases, this game was not limited to simple verb/noun input, and could accept complex sentences.